joeferner/redis-commander/README.md

-  --http-auth-username, --http-u  The http authorisation username.   [string] --http-auth-password, --http-p  The http authorisation password.   [string] --port, -p                      The port to run the server on.     [string]  [default: 8081]
+  --http-auth-username, --http-u  The http authorisation username.   [string] --http-auth-password, --http-p  The http authorisation password.   [string] --port, -p                      The port to run the server on.     [string]  [default: 8081] --address, -a                   The address to run the server on   [string]  [default: 0.0.0.0]
 ```